November 2025 Comprehensive Update from the DES Information and Research Network

 - Testicular Dysgenesis Syndrome: An Increasingly Common Developmental Disorder with Environmental Aspects: Opinion (2001), by NE Skakkebaek, et. al, published in the journal Human Reproduction (full-text)

-- The Effects on Men of Prenatal Exposure to Diethylstilbestrol (1997), in L. I Lipschultz, Infertility in the Male, pp. 268-80
+- The Effects on Men of Prenatal Exposure to Diethylstilbestrol (1997), in L. I Lipschultz, Infertility in the Male

 - Male Reproductive Health and Environmental Xenoestrogens (1996), by J Toppari, et. al, published in the journal Environmental Health Perspectives (abstract only)